nikithakethireddy1996/apache_pig/README.md

 <br>

-2. Now we have to open Powershell here as administrator and operate are pig in local mode.
+2. Now we have to open Powershell here as administrator and operate our pig in local mode.
 The command required to run is mentioned  below:

 ```
 pig -x local